daviddiener/diener-brothers-hugo/content/english/blog/vegetation_system/index.md

 float threshold = (1.0f - density) / CalculateHoleFactor(holeNoise);
 return vegetationNoise >= threshold;
 ```

-This creates natural-looking grass coverage with organic circular clearings, mimicking how vegetation grows in nature.
+This creates grass coverage with natural clearings and variations - the kind of organic patterns you see in real meadows.
+No perfect grids, no artificial patterns, just vegetation that looks like it grew there naturally.

-## Agricultural Precision
+### Crops That Look Intentionally Planted

-Crop fields use a completely different approach - grid-based generation:
+Agricultural fields needed the opposite approach - structured but not sterile:

 ```C#
 float spacing = zone.RowSpacing;